goudete/notionTest/README.md

 ### Backend
 The express server consists of one endpoint called `newEntry`, located in the `routes` directory.
 In its body, it accepts a parameter `nameSuggestion` which is the user's input.
 The endpoint's sole purpose is to call Notion's 'https://api.notion.com/v1/pages' endpoint.
 Depending on the response, it returns a `200` if the call was successful or a `500` if unsuccessful.

-To run the server, first install its dependencies by running:
+To run the server, first cd into the 'nodeServer' directory and install its dependencies by running:

 ### `npm install`